marcieloliveira/snmp-gateway-ccn/README.md

 #### Openning the topology

-The reference topology was built with all environment settings for ten nodes and saved into config file to reload when necessary.
-To be open the config file just click on the menu *File->Open* and select the config file with *.mnccnx extension.
+Reference topology was built with all environment settings for 10 nodes and saved into config file to reload when necessary.
+Inorder to open config file, just click on menu *File->Open* and select config file *.mnccnx.

 ![fig2](https://github.com/marcieloliveira/snmp-gateway-ccn/blob/master/screenshot/fig2.jpg)